Posted by: Kaplan Schweser

 To become a CFA charterholder, you need to:

 - Have a bachelor’s degree (or equivalent) or be in the final year of your bachelor’s degree program.
 If you have 4000 hours of relevant work experience or a combination of professional work and university experience that totals 4000 hours, you are also eligible to start the CFA Program.

 - Take and pass Level I, Level II, and Level III of the CFA exam.

 - Become a member of CFA Institute (which costs $275 USD and requires agreeing to abide by its code of ethics).

-- Provide CFA Institute with proof that you’ve been working full-time for two years in an investment decision-making role or with a product that contributes to that process.
+- Provide CFA Institute with proof that you’ve been working full-time for 4000 hours in an investment decision-making role or with a product that contributes to that process.
 This can include any work experience you had before passing the exam, as well as after.

 As you can see, the first three steps do not require a finance background.
 As a result, there are definitely CFA charterholders who have taken the CFA exam without finance experience.
 As one charterholder wrote in a Quora comment, “It is a great learning experience if you want to quickly understand what finance is generally about.
 It provides a good, general picture.”